Spy scandal: Germany faces tough questions from allies – DW – 03/04/2024

 "Given the intensity of Russia's spying on Germany and others, they probably have not learned anything that they didn't already guess," Ellwood said.
 "But that doesn't prevent some serious conversations taking place in the diplomatic corridors between Germany and Britain, and indeed NATO as well, as to why this happened in the first place."

 Germany has suffered from a trust deficit from the get-go, given its history of friendly relations with Russia and underfunding its defense.
-Both positions required a sharp U-turn following Putin's order to fully invade Ukraine in February 2022.
-Germany has been repeatedly in the spotlight to prove that its pivot is genuine.
+Both positions required a sharp U-turn following Putin's order to invade Ukraine in February 2022.
+Germany has repeatedly been in the spotlight to prove its pivot is genuine.

 "I doubt many of the allies are surprised that Russia is spying on the conversations of German military officials.
 And they may not be surprised the Germans are surprised, which tells you all you need to know about Germany's standing in the alliance," James Davis, the chair of international relations at the University of St. Gallen, told DW.
 "It only confirms the widespread belief that Berlin has neglected German military capabilities and is hopelessly naive when it comes to the capabilities and intentions of Moscow."